dxx/finders/README.md

 shutdown.bat
 ```

-Or double click the `shutdown.bat` file.
+Or double-click the `shutdown.bat` file.

 > Note: if the `shutdown.bat` file is not found, please build again.